The Beach

 Trebah’s sheltered and secluded beach at the bottom of the garden, Polgwidden Cove, provides the perfect place to while away an hour or two.

-Here you can find our boathouse beach cafe, serving hot and cold drinks, snacks and delicious Roskilly's ice cream, made on the other side of the river.
-(March-October, weather permitting)
+Here you can find our Boathouse beach cafe, serving hot and cold drinks, snacks and delicious Roskilly’s ice cream, made on the other side of the river.
+The cafe open every day from spring to autumn, weather permitting, and the beach is open year round.

 Please note, there is no access to the beach from the coast path and landing on Trebah Beach by boat or any other watercraft is strictly prohibited.